pantamit2003/Movie-Analysis/README.md

 # Approach Used:

-1.Auto Increment Movie ID: An auto_increment column has been created for the movie ID, which will act as the primary key.
+1. Auto Increment Movie ID: An auto_increment column has been created for the movie ID, which will act as the primary key.

-2.Not Null Constraint on Sales Column: A not null constraint has been applied to the sales column, making the sales value compulsory for each entry.
+2. Not Null Constraint on Sales Column: A not null constraint has been applied to the sales column, making the sales value compulsory for each entry.

-3.Transformed Release Date: The release date column has been transformed into separate columns:
+3. Transformed Release Date: The release date column has been transformed into separate columns:

   Month Column: For the movie's release month.